mgcooper/icemodel/test/README.md

      3. Case order is randomized (the seed rides the artifact), and each case's samples pass a dispersion validity gate (`max/median <= 1.5`).
-An invalid sample set re-measures once, then fails as "measurement invalid" — never a phantom verdict.
+An invalid sample set re-measures once, then fails as "measurement invalid," not as a phantom verdict.
      4. An ambient anchor re-measures the first executed case at the end of the run.
 The dispersion gate cannot see load or scheduling shifts that are steady within each case but different across